TylerOsborn/AutoWaterPayments/README.md

 ## Features

 - Automated Standard Bank login and navigation
-- Beneficiary search and payment (R500 to "enbaya")
+- Beneficiary search and payment
 - Screenshot capture of payment confirmation
-- SMS notification via Twilio
-- Optional SMS forwarding capability
 - Scheduled execution (1st of each month at 00:01)

 ## Setup